 As long as you are enrolled in Original Medicare Parts A and B, you can buy a Medicare Supplement.

-These plans are offered through private insurers who may charge different premiums for the same coverage.
+These plans are through private insurers who may charge different premiums for the same coverage.

-As long as you apply during your OEP, or granted a Special Enrollment Period, your given guaranteed issue rights.
+As long as you apply during your OEP, or granted a Special Enrollment Period, your given Medigap Protection rights.